 In this exercise, when a value includes ###, replace the ### characters with the number that your instructor assigned you.

 Post an integrated asset acquisition, that is, post the asset acquisition and the amount payable to the vendor in one document.
-The company code is US###.
+The company code is US00.
 The invoice and posting date is today’s date.
-The input tax of 19% (XI) is in addition to the net amount.
 Ensure that you use the payment terms 0001.
 Use transaction type 100 (External asset acquisition).

 Display the FI document.